warpr/data-x-data/README.md

 1. Add unittests
 2. Resolve user agent strings to browser name + browser version
 3. Add a commandline argument which allows listening on a different ip/port.
+4. Double-check "useragent" database, IE10 seems to be reported as IE7.